karpathy/karpathy.github.io/nntutorial.md

 training accuracy at iteration 375: 1
 ```

 We see that initially our classifier only had 33% training accuracy, but by the end all training examples are correctly classifier as the parameters `a,b,c` adjusted their values according to the pulls we exerted.
 We just trained an SVM!
-But please don't use this anywhere in production :)
+But please don't use this code anywhere in production :) We will see how we can make things much more efficient once we understand what is going on at the core.

 One thing I'd like you to appreciate is that the circuit can be arbitrary expression, not just the linear prediction function we used in this example.
 For example, it can be an entire neural network.